Monadical-SAS/redux-time/README.md

 **Delayed Animations**

-To queue an animation that you don't want to have start immediately, just set the `start_time` of your animation to something before you dispatch it:
+To queue an animation that you don't want to have start immediately, set the `start_time` of your animation to `window.time.getActualTime() + delay`:

 ```javascript
 const delayed_rotate = Rotate({